Nakazima Ball Floats are better bobbers!

 admit that it does work (and in some situations it works much better than just watching a hi-vis line).

-I have used Thingamabobbers a few times, and seriously considered including 1/2" Thingamabobbers in the Keiryu Starter Kit for Kids.
-I decided against them largely because they are somewhat difficult to adjust for depth when you are fishing with a light tippet.
+I have used Thingamabobbers a few times but always considered them to be somewhat difficult to adjust for depth when you are fishing with a light tippet.

 There are a number of videos on how to make an easily adjustable Thingamabobber rig, which all seem to suggest tying a nail knot on either side of the Thingamabobber with old fly line.
 I don't know about you, but I don't have any old fly line laying around that I can cut up.
 Tying a couple of nail knots may not be rocket science, but there really is a much, much simpler solution.